 61 Del.
 Laws, c.
 373, § 2; 69 Del.
 Laws, c.
 345, § 5; 70 Del.
 Laws, c.
 186, § 1; 71 Del.
 Laws, c.
 465, § 1; 75 Del.
 Laws, c.
 387, § 1; 77 Del.
 Laws, c.
 49, §§ 3-5; 77 Del.
 Laws, c.
 201, §§ 6, 7; 79 Del.
 Laws, c.
 203, § 1; 79 Del.
 Laws, c.
 204, § 3; 81 Del.
 Laws, c.
 206, § 24.;

 § 1122 Devolution of rights.

-Where consistent with the nature of each right in § 1121 of this title, all of such rights, particularly as they pertain to a person adjudicated incompetent in accordance with state law, or a patient who is found medically incapable by the patient's own attending physician, or a patient who is unable to communicate with others, shall devolve to the patient's next of kin, guardian, representative, sponsoring agency or representative payee (except where the facility itself is the representative payee) selected pursuant to § 205(j) of the Social Security Act [42 U.S.C. § 405(j)].
+Where consistent with the nature of each right in § 1121 of this title, all rights, particularly as they pertain to a resident adjudicated incompetent in accordance with state law, or a resident who is found medically incapable by the resident's own attending physician, or a resident who is unable to communicate with others, shall devolve to the resident's authorized representative, as established under any of the following:

 § 1123 Notice to patient.